Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 The hon.
 Lady is making a powerful point.
 To add to her catalogue of constituents, I can speak of those who have turned to me, such as Alison, who gave £30,000 to this company six days before it went bust.
 It knew it would not fulfil the order, yet it took £30,000 from somebody—in the full knowledge that it would not complete the work.
 Does the hon.
 Lady not think that in such cases the authorities should investigate fully to ensure that the full force of the law is on the side of people such as Alison, not of the directors, who were clearly ripping her off?

 I thank the hon.
 Gentleman for his intervention, and I agree entirely.
 It is a point to which I will return shortly.
 As he says, the company must have known six days before it chose to go into liquidation that it was about to do that.
-I would have thought that to seek tens of thousands of pounds just days before would have been criminal—I would have thought it was fraud—but we are having great difficulty prosecuting the case.
+I would have thought that to seek tens of thousands of pounds just days before was criminal—I would have thought it was fraud—but we are having great difficulty prosecuting the case.

 I want to share one last story from a constituent who told me: